junxit/us-congress-bills-111/bill.md

 - **(5)** *Identity theft* The term identity theft means the unauthorized use of another person’s personal information for the purpose of engaging in commercial transactions under the name of such other person.
 - **(6)** *Information broker* The term information broker—
   - **(A)** means a commercial entity whose business is to collect, assemble, or maintain personal information concerning individuals who are not current or former customers of such entity in order to sell such information or provide access to such information to any nonaffiliated third party in exchange for consideration, whether such collection, assembly, or maintenance of personal information is performed by the information broker directly, or by contract or subcontract with any other entity; and
-  - **(B)** does not include a commercial entity to the extent that such entity processes information collected by and received from a nonaffiliated third party concerning individuals who are current or former customers or employees of such third party to enable such third party to (1) provide benefits for its employees or (2) directly transact business with its customers.
+  - **(B)** does not include a commercial entity to the extent that such entity processes information collected by or on behalf of and received from or on behalf of a nonaffiliated third party concerning individuals who are current or former customers or employees of such third party to enable such third party directly or through parties acting on its behalf to: (1) provide benefits for its employees; or (2) directly transact business with its customers.
 - **(7)** *Personal information*
   - **(A)** *Definition* The term personal information means an individual’s first name or initial and last name, or address, or phone number, in combination with any 1 or more of the following data elements for that individual:
     - **(i)** Social Security number.